Skip navigation

 Duo Trusted Endpoints

-Certificate-based Trusted Endpoint verification will reach end-of-life in a future release.
+Certificate-based Trusted Endpoint verification reached end-of-life on October 7, 2024.
+Duo device certificates will no longer renew after October 2024.
 Migrate existing management integrations to solutions that verify endpoint status with Duo Mobile or Duo Desktop.
 Learn more about migration options in the Duo Trusted Endpoints Certificate Migration Guide.

 Overview

-Duo's Trusted Endpoints feature lets you define and manage trusted endpoints and grant secure access to your organization's applications with policies that verify systems using device certificates, application verification, or management status.
+Duo's Trusted Endpoints feature lets you define and manage trusted endpoints and grant secure access to your organization's applications with policies that verify systems using Duo application verification or management status.

 Duo helps you distinguish between unmanaged endpoints and managed endpoints that access your browser-based applications.
 The Trusted Endpoints policy tracks whether clients accessing the applications can be identified as managed, or can block access to various applications from systems that aren't managed.